ShemYu/finops/README.md

 2. Run the local invocation:

     ```bash
+    sam build
     make test
     ```
     This command executes `sam local invoke SlackNotifyFunction -e event.json`, where `SlackNotifyFunction` is the logical ID of your function in your SAM template (if you are using one, or it's a conventional name for the test).

 ## Infrastructure as Code (IaC)

-This project includes CloudFormation templates to set up necessary AWS resources.
-These templates are located in the `iac/cloudformation/` directory.
+This project uses IaC to manage AWS resources, with all templates stored in the `iac/` directory:

+- `iac/cloudformation/`: CloudFormation templates (e.g., eventbridge.json) for automated creation of EventBridge rules and other resources.
+- `iac/iam/`: IAM Policy definition files, which can be adjusted as needed.

-### EventBridge Rule for EC2 State Changes
+### Automated Deployment of EventBridge Rule

-The `iac/cloudformation/eventbridge.json` template creates an AWS EventBridge rule named `ec2-state-notify`.
-This rule is configured to:
+`iac/cloudformation/eventbridge.json` creates an EventBridge rule named `ec2-state-notify` that listens for EC2 instance state changes (such as running, terminated, stopping) and triggers the specified Lambda (default is `dogi-slack-notification`).

-*   Listen for EC2 instance state-change notifications (`running`, `terminated`, `stopping`).
-*   Target the `dogi-slack-notification` Lambda function.

 **Deployment:**

-To deploy this CloudFormation stack, use the AWS CLI.
-Make sure your Lambda function (e.g., `dogi-slack-notification` as specified in the template) is already deployed.

 ```bash
 aws cloudformation deploy \